 Celebrating the International System of Units - Fundamentally Better

+On 20 May, we'll be celebrating World Metrology Day.
 Over the past year there have been lots of exciting and inspiring events in science.
-We have seen the first ever picture of a black hole, discovered a neural circuit that connects our guts to our brains, landed on the surface of an asteroid, and created a microSD card that can hold 1 terabyte of data, or equivalently, 130 000 digital photos.
+We have seen the first ever picture of a black hole, discovered a neural circuit that connects our guts to our brains, landed on the surface of an asteroid, and created a microSD card that can hold 1 terabyte of data, or equivalently, 130,000 digital photos.

 Playing an ever-present role in these astonishing accomplishments is measurement science.
 Capturing objects billions of kilometres away, understanding the intricacies of our own bodies and guiding a space-probe towards a moving target requires exceptionally exact measurements.

-On this year's World Metrology Day, 20 May 2019, that vote - and the decades of hard work that contributed to it - become reality.
+On 20 May, that vote - and the decades of hard work that contributed to it - become reality.

-The kilogram, metre, second, mole, ampere, kelvin and candela are no longer dependent on physical artefacts, and this will allow scientists to make more accurate measurements than ever before.
+The metre, second, mole, ampere, Kelvin, candela, and in particular the kilogram which no longer is dependent on a physical artefact, will all be defined by constants of nature, allowing scientists to make more accurate measurements than ever before.